-A number of Agencies may have been impacted by COVID-19, floods and other natural disasters throughout the year.
-The guidance only provides a brief summary of the requirements in AASB 101 Presentation of Financial Statements (AASB 101), and Agencies should refer to AASB 101, the disclosure requirements within applicable accounting standards and TPG22-06 Financial Reporting Code for NSW General Government Sector Entities where applicable when preparing disclosures.
-Agencies must consider the impact of these on the 30 June 2022 financial statements.
+A number of Agencies were impacted by COVID-19, floods and other natural disasters in the past few years.
+While the impact of these has significantly been reduced for many agencies this year, these events may still have material impact on some agencies.
+The guidance is applicable to agencies on which natural disasters and COVID-19 still have a material impact on.
+It only provides a brief summary of the requirements in AASB 101 Presentation of Financial Statements (AASB 101), and Agencies should refer to AASB 101, the disclosure requirements within applicable accounting standards and TPG23-03 Financial Reporting Code for NSW General Government Sector Entities where applicable when preparing disclosures.
+Agencies must consider the impact of these on the 30 June 2023 financial statements.